 N2WS Install Guide

-Activate your free trial of N2WS Backup & Recovery in 14 minutes.
-Learn how in this step-by-step video or follow the guide below.
+Activate your free trial of N2WS Backup & Recovery in 14 minutes with our step-by-step video or by following the guide below.

 1. Create a New Policy

 In your EC2 console, go to IAM to create a policy.
 Create a new policy.
 Add the JSON permissions, which you can get from this KBA.
 Review the policy, give it an easy-to-remember name, like “N2WSCPM”, and create the policy.

 You need to create a role to assign that policy file to.
 Create a role for EC2.
 From the drop down options select, “Allows EC2 instances to call AWS services on your behalf”.
 Assign the permissions policy that you just created, “N2WS Policy”.
 Give this role an easy-to-remember name like, “N2WS CPM Role”.
 Create the role.

 First, launch your instance.
 Then, from the sidebar, visit the AWS Marketplace, search for “N2WS” and select the Free Trial BYOL edition.
 From there you can configure your instance details following the steps below.